Culinary Crossroads

 Friday 9:00 – 2:00 by appointment only (203-639-1913)

-Saturday 9:00-3:00 Sep 14, Sep 28 and Nov 23.
+Saturday 9:00-3:00 Nov 23.
 No appointment needed.
-All Sundays in October we will be at the Andrews Homestead for the Doll Exhibit and there will be no Saturday hours at 41 W Main during October as we have cemetary tours on Saturdays.
+There will be no Saturday hours at 41 W Main during October as we have cemetary tours on Saturdays.

 Research: We are open to researchers at our Museum & History Center, 41 West Main Street, during our regular office hours (Tuesdays, Wednesdays, Thursdays, Fridays and Saturdays) by appointment only.
 To schedule your research visit, please call at least 24 hours in advance.
 203-639-1913.

-Tours: The Doll Exhibit at the Andrews is a self guided tour and is open Sundays in October 11-3.
-Those who wish to tour the Museum should call ahead and book a time if your group is more than 6.
+Tours: The Doll Exhibit at the Andrews is a self guided tour and is open Sunday October 26th from11-3 for the last time before the exhibit closes.
+Those who wish to tour the Museum at 41 Main Street should call ahead and book a time if your group is more than 6.

 Lecture Series: Join us on the 4th Thursday of the month for our regularly scheduled lecture series at 6:30 pm.
 No lecture in December.